 Children in the Shoah, 1933 – 1945

-From the beginning of the persecutions set up by the Nazis and their collaborators, most children switch from a protected world, that of their family, to an unknown world, which despite their sufferings they must face: exile, exclusion, confinement, fear, hunger, isolation, murder.
+From the beginning of the persecutions implemented by the Nazis and their collaborators, most children fall from a protected world, that of their family, into an unknown world, which despite their sufferings they have to face: exile, exclusion, confinement, fear, hunger, isolation, assassination.

-Their fate, regardless of the country in Europe where they are located, is marked by particularly dramatic situations.
-However, as early as 1938, networks and individuals mobilized to try to save them, for example by hiding them, or when saving them was impossible, by providing an emotional, educational or moral entourage. stories, newspapers, drawings; intimate and spontaneous testimonies, oh how precious and of an incredible maturity, of their hopes, their struggles, their feelings, left before silence.
+Their fate, regardless of the country in Europe in which they find themselves, is a particularly dramatic situation.
+Yet, from 1938, networks and individuals mobilize to try to save them, by hiding them for example, or when saving them was impossible, by providing them with an affective, educational, or moral environment.
+Letters, stories, newspapers, drawings have come to us from these children; intimate and spontaneous testimonies, oh so precious and of incredible maturity, of their hopes, their struggles, their feelings, left before the silence.

 see the exhibition site